araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 To close the gap, I drew inspiration from the recent [FastTD3](https://github.com/younggyoseo/FastTD3) paper and implemented [n-step returns](https://github.com/DLR-RM/stable-baselines3/pull/2144) for all off-policy algorithms in SB3.
 Using `n_steps=3` allowed SAC to finally solve the hardest task[^perf-gap]!

-To sum up, here are the manual changes I made compared to the automatically optimized one:
+To sum up, here are the manual changes I made to SAC's hyperparameters, compared to the automatically optimized one:
 ```yaml
 # Note: we must use train_freq > 1 to enable gSDE
 # which resamples the noise every n steps (here every 10 steps)